Joe Collings: Senate career

-Collings was elected the Australian Senate in 1931 and became Leader of the Opposition in the Senate in 1935 and Leader of the Government in the Senate with the coming to power of the Curtin government in October 1941.
-At the same time he became Minister for the Interior, a position he held until July 1945, when he became Vice-President of the Executive Council, a position he held until November 1946.
+Following Curtin's death in July 1945, Collings was appointed to the largely honorary role of Vice-President of the Executive Council in the Chifley government.
+He was not reappointed to the ministry after the 1946 election.
 He did not contest the 1949 election and retired from the Senate in June 1950.
 Along with Gordon Brown, Collings was joint Father of the Senate from 1947 to 1950.
 Collings, at 85 years of age, remains the oldest person to have served in the Senate.